war/asset-loading/README.md

 ```
-The final transformed matrix of the mesh will there be the product of its static TRS matrix with the transform matrix of its parent `EmptyNode`.
+The final transformed matrix of the mesh will thus be the product of its static TRS matrix with the transform matrix of its parent `EmptyNode`.

 ### AnimationPlayer::calculateCurrentTranslation
 Calculates the new translation for the current time value (`AnimationDataStruct::current_animation_time`).
-This is calculated by linearly interpolationg (lerping or blending) between the translation value for the current frame (i) and translation value for the future frame (i + 1).
-Interpolation is crucial, as it allows smooth and consistent playback of animations regardless of frame rate, and ensures animation data is present for every tick of the application's update loop:
+This is calculated by linearly interpolating (lerping) between the translation value for the current frame (i) and translation value for the future frame (i + 1).
+Interpolation is crucial, as it allows smooth and consistent playback of animations regardless of frame rate and ensures animation data is present for every tick of the application's update loop.
 ```cpp
   //loop over time array
 	for (int i{}; i < time_array.size(); i++) {